 \subsection{Density}

 We computed the density of our models at 0 K. The final density was obtained by running a 50 ps molecular dynamics simulation, cooling the system from 300 K to 0.5 K, and then holding it at 0.5 K for an additional 50 ps, while barostatting the system at 0 Pa.
 In separate simulations, we also equilibrated each of the aforementioned models at 300 K and 1 atm for 100 ps.
 The results are presented in table \ref{tab:Density}.
-The ART-MTP a-Si density values at 0 K are 0.71\% to 1.94\% larger than the experimental density measured at room temperature.
-ART-MTP a-Si density at 300 K and 1 atm is characterized by density values 1.18\% to 2.43\% larger than experimental densities.
-The MTP potential is trained using a generalized gradient approximation exchange-correlation functional, which is known to overestimate the density of crystalline silicon by 2 \% \cite{jain2015effect}.
+Recall that \ZK{the calculated density and experimental density of crystalline Si are 2.28 g/cm³ (variable cell relaxation 0 K) and 2.33 g/cm³ (300 K), respectively.
+The calculated density was obtained using an MTP potential that was trained on DFT data ( 0 K calculations).
+Therefore, a reasonable comparison between the two densities could not be made due to the difference in temperature conditions.
+We recorded a mean deviation of 1.46\% from the calculated value and 3.57\% from the experimental value of crystalline silicon.} The MTP potential is trained using a generalized gradient approximation exchange-correlation functional, which is known to overestimate the density of crystalline silicon by 2 \% \cite{jain2015effect}.
 Retraining the MTP on a higher-accuracy exchange-correlation functional, such as the restored regularized strongly constrained and appropriately normed meta-generalized gradient approximation \cite{furness2020accurate} is likely to solve this small discrepancy with experimental values.